katievlasic/19-pwa/README.md

 ## Description

-This application can be used to connect users that have opinions about cities!
-Users can rate a given city based on the following categories: night life, affodability, dining, transporataion, activities, and family friendliness.
-The rating will be out of 5 stars with 5 being the highest rating 🤩.
+This application can be used to  ..........

 ![Preview](./client/src/images/01-manifest.png)